 A separate exhibit designed specifically for young children gives little ones a chance to discover science on their level.

 4. Learn about the natural world at the Cleveland Museum of Natural History.

-This is one of the best things to do with kids in Cleveland!
+This is one of the best things to do with kids!
 They’ll have so much fun, they won’t even realize it’s educational.

 5. Get into the Christmas spirit at A Christmas Story House and Museum.

 This Victorian house located in Cleveland’s Tremont neighborhood was used for external shots of Ralphie’s house in the classic Christmas movie, A Christmas Story.

 The house is open all year long for tours, so you can get into the Christmas spirit even in the middle of July!
 Though, they are closed on major holidays — so plan accordingly!

 A Christmas Story Museum is located across the street and features “original props, costumes and memorabilia from the film, as well as hundreds of rare behind-the-scenes photos.”
 Bring this Christmas tradition to life on your vacation and plan your visit by clicking here.

 6. Explore the underwater world at the Greater Cleveland Aquarium.

 The Greater Cleveland Aquarium is a great place to explore the underwater world.